virtual-labs/exp-identification-of-minerals-coep/experiment/aim.md

 ### Objective
 * To be able to explain all characteristics and facts associated with minerals.
-* To be able to chatagories minerals based on their chemical formula/composition.
+* To be able to catagories minerals based on their chemical formula/composition.
 * To be able to explain the characteristics used to identify minerals including unusual properties.